 10U Softball Pitching Rules

 Softball rules for pitchers in 10-and-under, or 10U, leagues reflect the fact that players are relatively new to pitching at this level.
 Rules of the American Softball Association, or ASA, allow 10U pitchers to throw the softball from a shorter distance and use a smaller ball for an easier grip.
 Some recreational 10U leagues limit the innings a player can pitch or use a pitching machine for half of the game.
+Here are the pitching rules in 10U softball that every head coach and defensive player should know.

-Distance to Home Plate
+Distance to Home Plate in 10u

 Taking into account younger pitchers' smaller hands, 10U leagues use 11-inch softballs that weigh at least 6 ounces, in contrast to the 12-inch ball used by 12U leagues and above.